pfheatwole/thesis/source/canopy_geometry.rst

     his design curves?]]

-[[Also, "design by wing sections" is closely related to common 3D modelling methods.
+[[Also, "design by wing sections" is closely related to common 3D modeling methods.
 It is similar to *lofting* in the sense that you are generating a solid by interpolating between profiles at each section.
 It is similar to *sweeping* a profile along a curve, except that the profile (the shape being